GarretsGitGathering/Deceptive_Access_Point/README.md

 # OpenNDS Configuration

-The OpenNDS documentation has great examples that allow one to easily adapt their own implementation of a of a captive portal.
+The [OpenNDS documentation](https://opennds.readthedocs.io/en/stable/index.html) has great examples that allow one to easily adapt their own implementation of a of a captive portal.
 Making it easier to adapt custom html to the captive portal page, in the attempt at fooling a person to login with their credentials.

+**Note**: there are a lot of tutorials for creating captive portal pages using nodogsplash.
+Unfortunately, however, as the time of me making this nodogsplash uncommited FAS support, making OpenNDS (nodogsplash's supposedly more complicated older brother) the most similar alternative.

 See **Configuration Options** and **Using the FAS Example Scripts** in the OpenNDS documentation for settings to add in the /etc/opennds/opennds.conf file (or just look below).